digitalocean/marketplace-kubernetes/stacks/ambassador/README.md

 **Note:**
-This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU). this stack also adds a $12/month Load Balancer.
+This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU).
+The Ambassador 1-Click app also includes a $12/month DigitalOcean Load Balancer to ensure that ingress traffic is distributed across all of the nodes in your DOKS cluster.

 ## Software included